bhaswara/DL_Project/README.md

 # DL_Project: Unpaired Day-to-Night translation using Cyclic GAN for Autonomous Driving

 This is the github link for Deep Learning Project.
+You can read it [here](https://github.com/bhaswara/DL_Project/blob/master/Deep%20Learning%20Project.pdf)

 We used the same network as mention in the Cycle GAN paper.
 We also tried to change the Generator part with UNet.
 The images are shown below.